RISHABH1270/Kubernetes_Cheatsheet/README.md

 Job - A Job in Kubernetes is used to run a task to completion — meaning it runs a pod (or multiple pods) until the task is successfully finished, and then it doesn't restart it again (unless configured to retry on failure).
 It's ideal for tasks like: Batch processing, One-time scripts, Database cleanup or patching, Sending notification emails etc.

-📄 Sample YAML for a Job
+📄 Sample YAML for a Job:
 ```yaml
 apiVersion: batch/v1
 kind: Job